Murder of Rita Curran: Ted Bundy as suspect

 The location of the motel where Curran worked was adjacent to serial killer Ted Bundy's birthplace, the Elizabeth Lund Home for Unwed Mothers.
 Similarities to known Bundy crime scenes led retired FBI agent John Bassett to propose him as a suspect.
-Inquiring as to Bundy's possible culpability, Curran's sister wrote a telegram to Florida's death row where Bundy was being held.
+Curran's sister wrote to Bundy while he was being held on Florida's death row to inquire whether he was responsible for Curran's death.
 In response, the FBI informed her that Bundy had declined to confirm or deny his culpability.
 No evidence firmly placed Bundy in Burlington on that date, although municipal records note that a person named "Bundy" was bitten by a dog that week.

-Detective Robert D. Keppel questioned Bundy who told him that he'd murdered a young woman in 1971 in Burlington when he was there to obtain "information about his birth."
-However, Bundy, on January 22, 1989, the eve of his execution, denied his involvement in the Curran case to FBI Special Agent William Hagmaier.
+Detective Robert D. Keppel questioned Bundy, who said he murdered a young woman in Burlington when he was there in 1971 to obtain "information about his birth."
+On January 22, 1989, the eve of his execution, Bundy denied to FBI Special Agent William Hagmaier any involvement in the Curran case.

 Family grieving

-As subsequently related by Curran's brother, Tom, he and his parents didn't have "social workers and specialized grievance counselors."
+As subsequently related by Curran's brother, Tom, he and his parents did not have "social workers and specialized grievance counselors."
 They had the confessional and the rosary beads, he said, adding, "We were an old-fashioned, strong, Catholic family."
-Former Senator Patrick Leahy, who was county prosecutor at the time of the murder, said he'd seen many gruesome crimes during his time as prosecutor but Rita Curran's family stayed in his thoughts for years after their daughter's murder.